anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The MASA in turn verifies the registrar LDevID certificate is included in the PVR (contained in the "prior-signed-voucher-request" field of RVR) in the "agent-provided-proximity-registrar-certificate" leaf and may assert the PVR as "verified" or "logged".

 In addition, the MASA MAY issue the assertion "agent-proximity" as follows:
-The MASA verifies the signature of the agent-signed-data contained in the prior-signed-voucher-request, based on the provided EE (RegAgt) certificate in the "agent-sign-cert" leaf of the RVR.
+The MASA verifies the signature of the "agent-signed-data" contained in the "prior-signed-voucher-request", based on the provided EE (RegAgt) certificate in the "agent-sign-cert" leaf of the RVR.
 If both can be verified successfully, the MASA can assert "agent-proximity" in the voucher.
 The assertion of "agent-proximity" is similar to the proximity assertion by the MASA when using BRSKI.
 Note that the different assertions do not provide a metric of strength as the security properties are not comparable.